-- Attendance Pupils are expected to attend school as normal during the pandemic - Register The register must record whether the pupil was absent for COVID-19 related reasons.
-This may be because they have received a positive test, they are displaying COVID symptoms, have been with someone who has COVID symptoms or self-isolating. - SIMS In the above circumstances the pupil should be entered as X in the SIMs register. - DfE Return JJ and AD to make the daily return to the DfE regarding attendance at Westfield.
-We must submit the following data: - Whether we are open - o School Roll - How many attending that day - How many teacher absences - % Attendance Figures responses to pupil attendance dropping below key figures may be adjusted if absence is related to COVID-19
+- Attendance Pupils are expected to attend school as normal during the pandemic.
+If self-isolating and not unwell, pupils should attend lessons remotely. - Register The register must record whether the pupil was absent for COVID-19 related reasons.
+This may be because they have received a positive test, they are displaying COVID symptoms, have been with someone who has COVID symptoms or self-isolating. - SIMS In the above circumstances the pupil should be entered as a sub-category for COVID.